MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 Follow these steps:

-1. Log on with administrator privileges to the computer from which you want to provide *Log on as Service* permission to a Run As account.
+1. Sign in with administrator privileges to the computer from which you want to provide *Log on as Service* permission to a Run As accounts.
 2. Go to **Administrative Tools** and click **Local Security Policy**.
 3. Expand **Local Policy** and click **User Rights Assignment**.
 4. In the right pane, right-click **Log on as a service** and select **Properties**.